A Unifying Framework for Parallel and Distributed Processing in R using Futures: Results

 The built-in protection against nested parallelism by mistake, and the agility of system settings of \code{availableCores()}, makes parallel code that uses futures to play nicely on multi-tenant systems.
-It respects all known R options and environment variables that specify, or otherwise, limit the number of parallel workers allowed.
-See \code{help("availableCores",\,package\,=\,"future")} for details.
+It respects all known R options and environment variables that specify, or otherwise limit the number of parallel workers allowed.
+See \code{help("availableCores",\,package\,=\,"parallelly")} for details.
 In contrast, it is, unfortunately, very common to find parallel code that uses \code{parallel::detectCores()} as the default number of workers in other parallel frameworks.
 Defaulting to using all available cores this way often wreak havoc on multi-tenant compute systems by overusing already consumed CPU resources, sometimes bringing the system to a halt due to too much context switching and memory use.
-This type of misbehavior results in other users suffering, and system administrators having to spend time figuring out the cause of the observed problems.
+Unfortunately, this often results in a negative performance on also other users' processes, and system administrators have to spend time tracking down the root cause of such poorly performing compute hosts.